How to Undertake the Best Referral

 In the NHS, drug protocols should allow you to provide treatment around your scope.
 In the independent sector, patients can pay legitimately as part of their non-NHS management.
 Your letter may have a rider that indicates that the medication you recommend is not listed for sale or access and you appreciate following the recommendation.
 These concerns are only included to highlight some of the issues podiatrists may face.
 Please refer to The Royal College of Podiatry or Institute of Chiropodists & Podiatrists for information about the use of independent prescribing and access to drugs and medicines.
 Courses such as webinars and branch talks on prescribing are constantly run at conferences.

 In all probability, this aspect of letter writing is the most vexing.
-Both from Facebook and from interviewing over the year, some podiatrists have found their letters have fallen on deaf ears!
-The question must be why?
-The first thing anyone must do is to ask if the letter is clear enough?
+Both from Facebook and from interviews over the years, some podiatrists have found that their letters have fallen on deaf ears!
+The question must be, why?
+The first thing anyone must do is to ask if the letter is clear enough.
 Here are a few things you need to know about doctors.

-• Long letters and those on A4 paper have been the GP’s least favourite missive.
-A4 has to be folded if the system uses the Lloyd George-style envelopes.
-Today we are more likely to see information generated via e-mail and computer systems.
+- Long letters and those on A4 paper have been the GP’s least favourite missives.
+A4 has to be folded if the system uses Lloyd George-style envelopes.
+Today, we are more likely to see information generated via e-mail and computer systems.
 However, these systems lie in the domain of the NHS.
 Links to the independent podiatry practice are unlikely unless the practice dovetails with the GP centre.

 Call to action

-1. The heading must be clear about what is needed so the action flies off the page (virtual or otherwise).
+- The heading must clearly state what is needed so that the action can fly off the page (virtual or otherwise).

 Follow up